boxyhq/website/guides/jackson/frameworks/react.md

 ### Make Authentication Request

 Let's add a page to begin the authenticate flow.
-This page initiates the SAML SSO flow by redirecting the users to their configured Identity Provider.
+This page initiates (by calling `signIn` from the `AuthContext`) the SAML SSO flow by redirecting the users to their configured Identity Provider (via Jackson).

 The user will be redirected to the IdP when clicking the "Continue with SAML SSO" button.